-The mission of the Ironton City Schools, a system dedicated to excellence and community pride is to provide a quality education ensuring every student achieves his/her maximum potential, through a challenging curriculum provided by highly qualified, dedicated employees, in a safe environment, in partnership with parents and community.
+To provide quality education assuring every student achieves his/her maximum potential, through a challenging curriculum and co-curricular activities, provided by highly qualified, dedicated employees, in a safe environment, in partnership with parents and community.

 EQUAL EDUCATION OPPORTUNITY

 This District provides an equal educational opportunity for all students.